 Some fit in the trunk, and that’s perfect

-The most compact models, with an aluminum frame and small diameter wheels (16" or 20"), can often be stored in a car trunk without problem.
-This is the case of the Onemile Nomad, a folding bike with an urban look, equipped with an integrated battery and 20-inch wheels, perfect for daily trips or long rides.
+The most compact models, with an aluminum frame and small diameter wheels (16" or 20"), can often be stored in a car trunk without any problem.
+This is the case with the Onemile Nomad, a folding bike with an urban look, equipped with an integrated battery and 20-inch wheels, perfect for daily commutes or long rides.

-It's ideal if you are traveling alone or with one other person and have some space.
+This is ideal if you’re traveling alone or with one other person and have a bit of space.
 No need for a bike rack, no risk of theft, and the bike stays protected from the weather during transport.

 Others are too bulky (or too heavy)

-On the other hand, some folding e-bikes, more robust or better equipped for the road, are also bulkier.
-Difficult to fit them in a trunk, especially if you are traveling with several people or luggage.
+On the other hand, some folding VAEs, more robust or better equipped for the road, are also bulkier.
+It’s hard to slip them into a trunk, especially if you’re traveling with others or with luggage.

 In this case, a bike rack becomes a more practical solution.
-You just need to make sure the chosen system can accommodate a folding frame, sometimes a bit unusual, and support the bike's weight.
-Tow hitch models remain the safest, as with classic e-bikes.
+You just need to make sure the chosen system can accommodate a folding frame, sometimes a bit unusual, and support the bike’s weight.
+Towbar-mounted models remain the safest, as with classic VAEs.

 Before deciding if you need a bike rack for your folding bike, try storing it once in your trunk.
-If it's too tight or impractical, opt for a compatible and well-secured bike rack.
-Even folded, an e-bike remains an electric bike: it's better to transport it safely.
+If it’s too tight or inconvenient, opt for a compatible and well-secured bike rack.
+Even folded, a VAE remains an electric bike: it’s better to transport it safely.

-Before hitting the road with your electric bike on the bike rack, some simple precautions can save you many disappointments.
-These actions not only preserve your equipment but also allow you to travel with peace of mind.
+Before hitting the road with your electric bike on the bike rack, a few simple precautions can save you a lot of trouble.
+These steps not only help preserve your equipment but also allow you to travel with peace of mind.

 bike transport with a bike rack